BytePhoenixCoding/BlockchainTokenSniper/README.md

 For BSCMultiSniper:

-* walletAddress: your BSC wallet address (e.g., Metamask)
+* walletAddress (string): your BSC wallet address (e.g., Metamask)
-* walletPrivateKey: your private key of your wallet address (your private key is kept safe and not shared in any other place: DO NOT share with anyone else)
+* walletPrivateKey (string): your private key of your wallet address (your private key is kept safe and not shared in any other place: DO NOT share with anyone else)

+* totalAllowedSnipes (integer): total amount of new tokens you would like to snipe until program will stop buying.
+Leave at -1 to disable (to buy new tokens indefinitely).
-* amountToSpendPerSnipe: The amount in BNB you want your wallet to spend on every new token. (e.g., 0.00025 means a new snipe will spend 0.00025 BNB on the new token)
+* amountToSpendPerSnipe (float): The amount in BNB you want your wallet to spend on every new token. (e.g, 0.00025 means a new snipe will spend 0.00025 BNB on the new token)

-* transactionRevertTimeSeconds: Time to spend before transaction reverts.
+* transactionRevertTimeSeconds (integer): Time to spend in seconds before transaction reverts.
 Recommended to leave at default.

-* gasAmount: amount of max gas to use per transaction.
+* gasAmount (integer): amount of max gas to use per transaction.
 Recommended to leave at default.

-* gasPrice:  max price of gas to use per transaction.
+* gasPrice (integer):  max price of gas to use per transaction.
 Recommended to leave at default.

-* bscNode: Address for custom BSC node.
+* bscNode (string): Address for custom BSC node.
+Make sure it starts with (wss://).
 Recommended to leave at default.

-* bscScanAPIKey: Your API key from BscScan.

-* liquidityPairAddress: Address for liquidity pairs.
+* liquidityPairAddress (string): Address for liquidity pairs.
 Recommended to leave at default.

-* minLiquidityAmount: The minimum amount of liquidity in BNB in a token that the bot will purchase.
+* minLiquidityAmount (float): The minimum amount of liquidity in BNB in a token that the bot will purchase.
 The bot detects the amount of BNB in a newly detected token, and only buys tokens that have liquidity higher than the amount specified in the config file.
 Set to -1 to disable.

+* autoSellTakeProfitMultiplier (float): Profit multiplier to auto-sell at, eg. set to 2 to sell at 2x original purchase value, 10 for 10x etc.

+* approveSellTimeDelay (integer): Time in seconds to wait until bot will try to attempt approve transaction for selling.
+Recommended to leave at default.

-* observeOnly: enabling this will bypass the mini audit feature which allows you to observe how the bot audits tokens.
-Recommended to try this at the start to make sure the bot can scan for new tokens.
+* observeOnly (True/False): Allows you to see how the bot detects new token.
+Recommended to leave at default.

+* enableMiniAudit (True/False): Allows you to enable/disable mini audit.
+Highly recommended to enable or you will most likely be buying scam tokens.

+- The following options are related to the mini audit feature:

+* checkHoneypot (True/False): Check if token is a honeypot.
+Highly recommended to enable.

+* maxBuyFee (integer): Max buy fee allowed for sniping in percentage eg. set to 20 to avoid buying tokens with over 20% buy fee.
+Recommended to leave at 20 or lower.

+* maxSellFee (integer): Max sell fee allowed for sniping in percentage eg. set to 20 to avoid buying tokens with over 20% buy fee.
+Recommended to leave at 20 or lower.

+* maxLiquidityRisk (integer): Max liquidity risk (0-100) allowed.
+0 is safest, 100 is least safest.
+Recommended to leave at 0.

+* checkCodeVerified (True/False): Check if code is verified eg. set to true to avoid tokens that haven't verified code.
+Recommended to leave at True.

+* allowOwnerAccess (True/False): Check if contract owner has access to token eg. set to False to disable tokens that haven't renounced ownership.
+Recommended to leave at False.

 For BSCLaunchSniper: